pnwairfire/afconfig/README.md

 # afconfig

-This package contains utilities for configurating applications.
+This package contains utilities for app configuration.

 ***This software is provided for research purposes only.
 Use at own risk.***